Help from the council after an illegal eviction

 The council doesn't charge for help and advice.

 The council can prosecute your landlord for illegal eviction or harassment.

-It doesn't cost you anything if the council decides to take your landlord to court.
+It doesn't cost you anything.
 You'll probably have to go to the court hearing.

-If they are found guilty, your landlord has to pay a fine or could be sent to prison.
+Your landlord has to pay a fine or could be sent to prison if found guilty.

 The threat of prosecution can be enough to persuade your landlord to let you back into your home.

 You can ask your council for advice about claiming compensation if you've been illegally evicted.